Search here...

 Weekend in Belgrade: An early spring return to Serbia

 Last year in October, I visited Serbia for the first time, to work on an archaeological project in the northern province of Vojvodina.
 I missed out on exploring Belgrade, Serbia’s capital, so when I was invited back to work on the project again in March this year, I knew I had to incorporate Belgrade into my trip.
-I made it my first destination in the country, and my boyfriend spontaneously decided to join me.
+I made it my first destination in the country, and a friend spontaneously decided to join me.

 We arrived to the chaotic airport of Belgrade on a late Friday evening in mid-March.
 Since busses were no longer running, we tried to find someone to share a cab with, and ended up getting a free ride with a nice Chinese guy on a business trip (thanks, Mish!).
 We treated him to dinner at one of the few open places late at night, and then finally headed to our hostel in the centre of the city.